geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 ##### **Ignaciosica** [[00:33:21](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=2001)]
 Yes, I would flag it under a BEAM count.
 or flag directly because it gives a smaller worst performance.
-Consider it was worst performance for some shapes if the beam is free or edge or something like that.
+Consider it was worst performance for some shapes if the BEAM is free or edge or something like that.

 ##### **Chenyu** [[00:33:42](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=2022)]
 OK, sure.